-Spelthorne was required to produce a HDT Action Plan due to a consistent under delivery of housing when assessed against identified needs.
-The Action Plan was the Council's response to the challenge set out in the NPPF to significantly boost the supply of homes.
-The Council's HDT result for 2021 was issued and Spelthorne's result was 69% which is an increase on previous years.
-The Action Plan was updated to reflect this.
+The Council's Housing Delivery Test (HDT) result for 2021 was issued and Spelthorne's result was 69% which is an increase on previous years.
+The Action Plan was update to reflect this.
 This means that 69% of its identified housing needs were delivered in the last three years and puts the Local Planning Authority (LPA) into the "Presumption" in favour of development category.
 It should be noted, however, that the LPA is already in this category as there is not a 5-year housing land supply, the current figure is 3.53 years.
 The consequences of the HDT and lack of a 5 year housing land supply is that the 'tilted balance' (which changes the 'balancing exercise' in favour of approve in many parts of the borough) is applied to the majority of residential development planning applications in Spelthorne.
-T

-- 4.4 The HDT results for 2023 have not yet been issued by the government although it is expected they will be coming forward.
-Assuming the figures are based on the Housing Flows Reconciliation return officers are required to submit, the results for 2023 would be approximately 73%.
-This is assuming there will be no changes to the 'homes required' as per the previous few years that were reduced to reflect the changes the pandemic had on the housing market. - 4.5 The Government has recently announced a raft of proposed planning changes relating to amended permitted development rights, an increase and amendments to the planning fees (from April 2024) and amended performance targets to follow.
+4.4 The Government has recently announced a raft of proposed planning changes relating to amended permitted development rights, an increase and amendments to the planning fees (from April 2024) and amended performance targets to follow.
 The aims have been to 'simplify' the planning process (to provide additional housing) but the process has become increasingly complex.
 The increase in planning fees is to provide increased resilience to the PDM service.